-Next to the volunteer station is the baby bear centre with one enclosure for one young bear, Marko Kralj, born in 2012, and another for two other young bears, Mlada Gora and Mladi Dol.
+Next to the volunteer station is the young bear centre where live Marko Kralj, born in 2012, and two other young bears, Mlada Gora and Mladi Dol.
 Both of them are born in 2010, like all the bears during the winter dormancy in January or February.
 We have 5 older bears.
-Huu Bear and Vlad Mir, who are 6 years old, are sharing an enclosure.
-Blago Zoo is 7 years old and is from Zagreb Zoo.
-They are brother and sister and born in 2007.
-They share an enclosure with two big male bears that are 11 years old – Ljubo Lik and Zdravi Gor.
+Huu Bear and Vlad Mir, who are 7 years old.
+Blago Zoo is 8 years old and is from Zagreb Zoo.
+The three of them share an enclosure with two big male bears that are 12 years old – Ljubo Lik and Zdravi Gor.

 BEARS IN CROATIA